locationtech/geomesa/docs/tutorials/geomesa-quickstart-cassandra.rst

 does a few small things:

 1. Establishes a new (static) SimpleFeatureType
-2. Prepares the Cassandra tables to store this type of data
+2. Prepares the Cassandra / ScyllaDB tables to store this type of data
 3. Creates a few thousand example SimpleFeatures
-4. Writes these SimpleFeatures to Cassandra
+4. Writes these SimpleFeatures to Cassandra / ScyllaDB
 5. Queries for a given geographic rectangle, time range, and attribute filter, writing out the entries in the result set
 6. Uses GeoServer to visualize the data (optional)